-WWE Hall of Famer Harry Fujiwara, known to WWE fans as Mr Fuji, was devious in his on-screen persona, however, the term could be used to describe this legendary ribber backstage as well.
-From peeing on wrestlers’ boots to set them straight, to feeding beloved household pets to friends who betrayed him, to getting blackout drunk and being pushed out into the middle of a pond bare-butt naked with a shotgun on his lap only to be discovered by elderly people in the morning – these stories will make you laugh, feel sick and most definitely have you looking at Mr Fuji in a different light!
+WWE Hall of Famer Harry Fujiwara, known to fans as Mr. Fuji, was devious in his on-screen persona.
+However, the term could be used to describe this legendary ribber backstage as well.
+These stories will make you laugh, feel sick, and most definitely have you looking at Mr. Fuji in a different light!

 Warning: Reading any further may result in salt spontaneously being thrown into your eyes.
 Read on at your own risk.

 “Fred Blassie, he always kept his suitcase with everything lined up, the towels, the shower shoes in the plastic, all nice and neat.
 Blassie was in the ring, and Fuji took some of his stuff — underpants, whatever, and he nailed it to the ceiling.
 Blassie got hot because he couldn’t find it.
 Then somebody said, ‘Why don’t you look up?'”

 “Fuji’s [ribs] were nonstop: in the arena, in hotels, in airports, in restaurants.
 And Fuji was an instigator.
 He’d find weak-minded wrestlers and have them do ribs for him, just to wreak more havoc.
 The man was incorrigible.